11 Restorative Foods That Support Deep Transformation

 While glucosinolates are heat-stable, their conversion into sulforaphane depends on the enzyme myrosinase, which is sensitive to heat.
 To maximize benefits, enjoy a mix of raw and lightly cooked crucifers—or combine cooked vegetables with raw additions like broccoli sprouts, arugula, or radishes to reintroduce myrosinase activity.

-In a world where our detox systems are constantly taxed by environmental stressors, including these vibrant vegetables daily can help ease the burden, calm inflammation, and nourish the roots of long-term vitality.
+In a world where our detox systems are constantly taxed by environmental stressors, including cruciferous vegetables daily can help ease the burden, calm inflammation, and nourish the roots of long-term vitality.

-How to Use: Enjoy broccoli sprouts and arugula in salads or wraps, finely chop kale or cauliflower into raw salads or slaws, and blend red cabbage into berry smoothies for a detox boost.
+How to Use: Enjoy broccoli sprouts and arugula in salads or wraps, finely chop kale or cauliflower into raw salads, create nourishing slaws with thinly sliced red and green cabbage, and blend red cabbage into berry smoothies for a detox boost.

 4. Avocados